frankframework/frankframework/docker/README.md

 # Frank!Framework - Docker

-This module contains Docker images for various appservers to **test** the Frank!Framework with.
+This module contains Docker images for various application servers to **test** the Frank!Framework with.
 This is not meant for developing Franks! nor to run in production.
 For that, refer to the ["Frank!Framework with Docker"](../Docker.md) documentation.
 The Docker images have been customized to run without needing much configuration.